AI

 The dominant approach in enterprise AI right now is to add a layer on top of your existing systems.
 A new AI platform.
 A new dashboard.
 New processes your customer service team has to learn before they can close a single ticket.

-That model shifts the cost and complexity onto your team.
-And it assumes the problem was your stack, when most of the time the stack is fine.
-The problem is throughput.
+This model shifts the cost and complexity onto your team.
+It assumes your stack is the issue, but typically the real problem is throughput.

-Your CRM already holds the workflows, templates, escalation rules, and communication guidelines your team has refined over years.
-The real constraint isn't the system.
+Your CRM already holds the workflows, templates, escalation rules, and communication guidelines your team has refined over the years.
+The real constraint is not the system.
 It's the number of people executing inside it.

-AI customer service automation should multiply your existing capacity, not replace your existing architecture.
+AI customer service automation should expand capacity inside your existing infrastructure, not replace it.

 How joining an existing team works in practice

-When Freeday deploys an AI customer service agent, it onboards as a native user in your CRM - with the same access permissions and the same view your human agents have.
+When Freeday deploys an AI customer service agent, it onboards as a native user in your CRM, with the same access permissions and the same view as your human agents.

 This matters operationally.
-If your leadership team needs to learn a new tool to understand what the AI is doing, adoption slows and trust erodes.
-If performance shows up in the dashboards they already use, the AI becomes invisible in the best possible way.
+When leadership is forced to learn a new tool just to understand what the AI is doing, adoption slows and trust erodes.
+When performance appears in dashboards they already use, the AI becomes part of the existing workflow without friction, which is where adoption actually sticks.

 The ATAG case: AI customer service across three brands on Salesforce

 ATAG had a working Salesforce setup supporting three consumer electronics brands: ATAG, Pelgrim, and ETNA, across the Netherlands and Belgium.
-The challenge wasn't volume alone.
-Each brand had distinct workflows, warranty logic, product manuals, multiple languages, and in-house communication guidelines that had taken years to build.
+The challenge was not volume alone.
+Each brand had distinct workflows, warranty logic, product manuals, multiple languages, and communication guidelines that had taken years to build.

 After a successful chat automation, they asked Freeday to extend the same approach to email.

-What this produced: three brands, two languages, one AI agent - with zero new tools for the management team to monitor, and no changes to ATAG's Salesforce configuration or internal processes.
+The result: three brands, two languages, one AI agent, with zero new tools for the management team to monitor and no changes to ATAG's Salesforce configuration or internal processes.
 The deployment connected Salesforce to back-end systems and moved beyond FAQ deflection into real ticket resolution.

-According to Freeday's 2025 benchmark data, ATAG achieved a 78.4% automation rate, freeing meaningful capacity across their customer service team — going live in 2 weeks from contract.
+ATAG achieved a 78.4% automation rate, going live two weeks from contract.
 Because of the architectural foundation built for ATAG, Freeday can now onboard new enterprise clients in hours rather than weeks.
-The same approach is currently deployed for the Hisense Gorenje Group across multiple European markets.
+The same approach is deployed for the Hisense Gorenje Group across multiple European markets.
+The ATAG case study covers the full deployment in detail.

 What the benchmark data says about this model